gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 Plugins forward declare their dependencies on other JVM libraries and separately on other Gradle plugins.
 Plugins also declare which classes from their implementation and dependencies are exported (i.e. visible to consumers of the plugin).

+The current generation of plugins can be said to export _everything_.
+They can also be said to depend on the entire “gradle api” (core + plugins).

 _The exact mechanism and semantics of this sharing are TBD._

 ## Plugin dependencies